 Salmonella sps (S. typhimurium and S. paratyphi): Notes on Typhoid fever, the diagnosis, treatment, and prevention of Typhoid

-Notes on Typhoid fever, the diagnosis, treatment, and prevention of Typhoid
+Notes on Salmonella - Enteric or Typhoid fever, the diagnosis, treatment, and prevention of Typhoid

-Salmonella are found as a gut flora in many vertebrate species.
+• Salmonella are found as a gut flora/normal flora in many vertebrate species.

-- The infection is most common in the subtropical and tropical parts of the world, prevalence is usually high in the countries where there is a lack of clean drinking water supply.
+• The infection is more prevalent in the subtropical and tropical parts of the world, common in countries with inadequate water treatment and sanitation facilities.

 Morphology: